omkar-vitb/SAFAL-MESS-BEVERAGE-SERVER/README.md

 PROJECT TITLE : SAFAL-MESS-AUTOMATIC-BEVERAGE-SERVER

-DESCRIPTION:This python program simulates an automatic beverage serving machine that can be used by safal mess of vit bhopal.
+OVERVIEW OF THE PROJECT:This python program simulates an automatic beverage serving machine that can be used by safal mess of vit bhopal.
             Mess staff can fill the machine with  milk , coffee and tea .
-            Students can request for their favourite beverage that will be served to them if machine would have enough quantity left and after after verification of                students. beverage will be served in 120 ml quantity as promised in menu by safal mess.
+            Students can request for their favourite beverage that will be served to them if machine would have enough quantity left and after after verification                OF students. beverage will be served in 120 ml quantity as promised in menu by safal mess.
             The machine will also show how much quantity is left in the machine if requested by mess staff.
             The machine also allows staff to refill the beverages.

+TECHNOLOGIES USED:1.Python 3
+                  2.Built in python functions like input and print
+                  3. dictionaries
+                  4.basic control flow like loops, if-elif-else

 FEATURES : 1.Mess staff needs to input quantity of beverages they want to put in machine initially in litre.
            2.The machine will check if the student belong to safal mess or not. if not it will advise to visit mayuri mess.
            3.if verified,Students can choose between milk,coffee or tea.